kaaproject/kaa/Programming-guide/Key-platform-features/Configuration-management/index.md

 # User-specific configuration management

-The user-specific configuration management allows updating configuration data for the specific user under the application.
+The user-specific configuration management with using [Admin REST API]({{root_url}}Programming-guide/Server-REST-APIs#TODO) allows updating configuration data for the specific user under the application.
 The user-specific configuration management implements the same approach as in [Group-specific configuration](#group-specific-configuration-management) management, based on the override schema and override algorithm.